codekow/demo-computer-vision/README.md

 - Added HTML template to spruce up UI
 - Added single image demo page
 - Added controls for capture
+- Upload only stores one file at a time
 ## Release 1.2.3.1
 - Added storage deployment if deploying to SNO
 - Reorganized deployment dir